Why do we Need Emotions?

 I first became aware of the power and the gift of my emotions when I decided to take action to get myself away from an unhealthy romantic relationship.

 This relationship acted as an addiction.
 I felt compelled to keep returning to it, even though I knew cognitively that it was having a negative impact on my life.
 (Studies have shown that our emotions have a stronger influence on our behaviours, actions and decision making than our thoughts do.
 In fact our thoughts contribute 5% to our behaviours, whereas our feelings are responsible for 95%).

-Soon after doing this, a particular person came round to my house.
+Soon after doing this, a particular person came to my house.
 This person had been to my house many times before.
 However this time I became curious about my feelings around this person.
 Previously I would have tried to suppress my feelings and I would have told myself there was something “wrong with me” for feeling the way I did.
 I would have subconsciously looked for a distraction, such as my ex.

 After this person had left, I noticed that I felt extreme discomfort.
-I journaling about it and realised that I had the feeling that I was being punished, as though I had done something wrong.
+I did some journaling about it and realised that I had the feeling that I was being punished, as though I had done something wrong.
 I was able to logically assess the situation.
 Had I ACTUALLY done anything wrong?
-No. This led me to be able to discern that this was an emotionally abusive relationship.
+No. This led me to be able to discern that this was an abusive relationship.